microsoft/FluidFramework/packages/runtime/container-runtime/src/opLifecycle/README.md

 -   `minimumBatchSizeInBytes` – the minimum size of the batch for which compression should kick in.
 If the payload is too small, compression may not yield too many benefits.
 To target the original 1MB issue, a good value here would be to match the default maxBatchSizeInBytes (972800), however, experimentally, a good lower value could be at around 614400 bytes.
 Setting this value to `Number.POSITIVE_INFINITY` will disable compression.
 -   `compressionAlgorithm` – currently, only `lz4` is supported.

+### Notes

+-   Compression is relevant for both `FlushMode.TurnBased` and `FlushMode.Immediate` as it only targets the contents of the ops and not the number of ops in a batch.
+-   Compression is opaque to the server and implementations of the Fluid protocol do not need to alter their behavior to support this client feature.

 ## Grouped batching